 The United States Navy was re-established in 1797, the Constitution, the United States, and the Constellation were commissioned; the first government orders for a specific “ships musket” were recorded as ordered by the Secretary of War as armament for the Navy.
 This example in outstanding original condition.
 The stock is superb and displays a great patina; all metal parts including barrel are a smooth plumb-brown thinning to smoky gray; action is smooth and tight.
 This model is a variant of the 1795 Infantry Musket featuring the same mountings; barrel is two-inches shorter than Infantry Musket.

-Date: 1798
+Item Date: 1798

 Measurement: Overall length: 57"; barrel length: 42"

 Reference: Discussions are found within American Military Shoulder Arms, Volume II by George Moller, also U.S. Military Flintlock Muskets Volume II by Peter Schmidt.
-See: Borders Away, Volume II: Firearms of the Age of Fighting Sail by William Gilkerson, and of
+See: Borders Away, Volume II: Firearms of the Age of Fighting Sail by William Gilkerson, and ofcourse, Flayderman's Guide, 9th edition, page 540.

-SKU: 728-55
+SKU 728-55

 For More Information, Please Contact David Hillier at 978-597-8084 or email drh@aaawt.com.